mangelin/esmre/README.md

+# esmre for python 3.x

+This is a python 3.x compatible version of esmre python module.
+Original code is hosted on Google code: [https://code.google.com/archive/p/esmre!](https://code.google.com/archive/p/esmre).
+This version was tested on Linux on python 2.7.13 and python 3.5.2.

 # esmre - Efficient String Matching Regular Expressions

 esmre is a Python module that can be used to speed up the execution of a large